 Conquering the Publishing World

 The first publication by Winogrand is entitled, “The Animals.”
 This book, published in 1969, featured photos taken at the Bronx Zoo and Coney Island Aquarium in which Winogrand used the animals to display a visual similarity to human nature.
 His next book, “Public Relations,” released in 1977, encapsulated the distinctive relationship between a photographer and his subject.
 In 1980, a book entitled “Stock Photographs” was put together by Winogrand which profiled the evolution of public relations within the United States.

 Recognized for his Talents

 Thanks to his revealing street photography, people were able to connect with his art in a social context.
-Because of these heartfelt expressions, Winogrand earned numerous awards.
-These awards have included three Guggenheim Fellowship Awards in the years of 1964, 1969, and 1979, and a National Endowment of the Arts Award in 1979.
+Because of these heartfelt expressions, Winogrand earned numerous awards including three Guggenheim Fellowship Awards (1964, 1969, 1979) and a National Endowment of the Arts Award in 1979.
 In order to share his love of photography and the human condition with others, Winogrand began teaching at the University of Texas and the Art Institute of Chicago.

 A Life Ended Early